wbreeze/rpn/README.md

 It is relatively simple to add operators by allowing them in the `Lexer` and recognizing them in the `Calculator`.
-With growth in the number of recognized operators, will come growth in the `process_operator` method of the `Calculator` class.
+With growth in the number of recognized operators will come growth in the `process_operator` method of the `Calculator` class.
 At some point, a table lookup might begin to look worthwhile and attractive.

+The `stack_check` method in `Calculator` checks for sufficient operands before attempting any operation.
-Adding an operator that requires other than two operands will require a change to the `stack_check` method in the `Calculator` class.
-That method checks for sufficient operands before attempting any operation.
+Adding an operator that requires other than two operands will require a change to that method.
-That too might provide motivation for refactoring with table lookup.
+That change might also provide motivation for refactoring with table lookup.

 ## Contributing